JeanMutation/MasterThesis/README.md

 # MasterThesis
-This repository conains all important files and scripts mentioned and used in my master thesis The python scripts were run with the python version 3.11.
+This repository conains all important files and scripts mentioned and used in my master thesis.

+The python scripts were run with the python version 3.11.
 The R-Scripts were run with the R-version 4.3.1.

 ## Diversity analysis
 Diversity analysis is performed on the constructed OTU tables.
 There are scripts availabe for: